gfra54/devicemed/wp-content/plugins/advanced-ads/readme.txt

 Would you like to know if there is a certain feature, what the optimized setup would be, or how to implement your client’s demands?
 Just [open a thread in the forum](https://wordpress.org/support/plugin/advanced-ads#new-post)!

-Based on my experience as a publisher with millions of monthly served ads, I've developed this ad management plugin for WordPress when no other solution offered testing and optimization features.
-It allowed us to grow to 100 MM monthly ad impressions.
-Benefit from this knowledge about advertising and monetize your website today!
+Advanced Ads allowed us to grow from 0 to 100 MM monthly ad impressions.
+Benefit from our experience as a publisher and monetize your website today!

 [Full Feature List](https://wpadvancedads.com/features/).